gabrieljiglau/funtion-optimization/README.md

 # optimization
-each function implements EvaluationFunction(interface for its core functionalities)

-the findMin inside HillClimbing takes in an EvaluationFunction instance
+in the main branch instances of FunctionG are evaluated by a genetic algorithm

+in the heuristic approach
-the findMinimum function inside GeneticMinima attemps the same purpose,but this time using a genetic algorithm
+the findMinimum function takes an instance of the EvaluationFunction interface and attemps the same purpose

+all the test functions are multimodal and such,some runs might(or not) be more successful than the others